 Stat Ranger: The Authority in GEDCOM Statistics

-Stat Ranger is my latest web service.
-It analyzes your GEDCOM file and collects together the most interesting statistics into one place and displays them.
+Stat Ranger is a free web service that analyzes your GEDCOM file and collects together the most interesting statistics into one place and displays them.
 Basic statistics, such as the number of each record type found in your database are displayed.
 This is useful if for no other reason than to make sure the numbers compare to your master database.
 Stat Ranger also calculates the total number of claims made and determines how many of these claims are documented.
-It also determines how many of the claims are impossible as determined by the Bonkers
+It also determines how many of the claims are impossible as determined using the algorithms that are used by Bonkers: The GEDCOM Sanity Checker

 for more information on these properties and how they are determined.
 The FAQ also gives you information can be used to beeter implement claim documentation and vastly increase the reliability of your database.